 For additional information, see the California Department of Tax and Fee Administration and the CDTFA Tax Guide for Out-of-State Retailers.

-After determining you have sales tax nexus in California, you need to register with the proper state authority and collect, file, and remit sales tax to the state.
+After determining you have sales tax nexus in California, you need to register for a California seller's permit.
 We get a lot of questions about this and recognize it may be the most difficult hurdle for businesses to overcome.
 Avalara Licensing can help you obtain your California business license and sales tax registration.

 How to register for a California seller's permit